 A consultant can observe your classroom teaching.
 After the visit, the consultant will discuss with you what was observed; together, you and the consultant can develop strategies for further experimentation and refinement, and identify areas for ongoing reflection.
 A teaching observation works particularly well if you already have engaged in some analysis of your own teaching, but would like another perspective.

-Videotaped analysis You can have your class taped and then watch the recording with a consultant.
+With advanced planning, you can have your class taped and then watch the recording with a consultant.
 This kind of analysis offers you the chance to observe and reflect on your practice through a different “lens” than when you’re involved in the moment-to-moment teaching process.
 These must be scheduled in advance to allow for equipment reservation and coordination.

 To schedule an appointment to discuss academic technology, contact Kelly Reimer in Teaching and Learning Technologies (TLT) can provide just-in-time, useful information about various tools and apps.
 To schedule an appointment, contact TLT at (336) 278-5020 or email firstname.lastname@example.org.
 Teaching and Learning Technologies also welcomes drop-in questions in Belk Library room 115 on weekdays between 8am and 5pm.